Esther Kellner

-Esther Kellner (1908–1998) was a writer, animal lover, and director of Wayne County, Indiana Civil Defense.
+Esther Kellner (1908–1998) was a writer, animal lover, and served as director of Wayne County, Indiana, Civil Defense.

 Early life and education

-She was born in New Lisbon, Indiana and graduated from Morton High School in Richmond, Indiana in 1926.
-She began her writing career at age 20 as editor of a children's magazine, Play Mate.
+Kellner was born in New Lisbon, Indiana, in 1908, and was part of Morton High School's 1926 graduating class in Richmond, Indiana.
+Kellner's writing career began at age 20, when she was the editor of a children's magazine named Play Mate.

 Career

-She became involved with the Wayne County Civil Defense in 1965 while writing her book, The Long Silence, about the fire that destroyed the switch office of the local phone company and left the area without phone service for several months.
-Another noted book, Death in a Sunny Street, chronicled the 1968 Richmond, Indiana explosion that destroyed several downtown blocks and killed 41 people.
+Kellner's involvement with the Wayne County Civil Defense began in 1965 while writing the book The Long Silence.
+The book is about a fire that destroyed the local phone company's switch office, leaving the surrounding area without service for a few months.
+Another book of hers, Death in a Sunny Street, told of the devastating 1968 Richmond, Indiana, explosion that killed 41 people and destroyed several downtown blocks.

-She wrote seventeen books, both fiction and nonfiction, including: The Devil and Aunt Serena, Moonshine: Its History and Folklore, and The Background of the Old Testament.
+Kellner wrote seventeen books in total, including: The Devil and Aunt Serena, Moonshine: Its History and Folklore, and The Background of the Old Testament.
+She wrote both fiction and non-fiction books.

-Known as a friend to lost and injured animals, she also wrote Animals Come to My House: A Story Guide to the Care of Small Wild Animals.
+Kellner was known as a friend to lost and injured animals, and wrote Animals Come to My House: A Story Guide to the Care of Small Wild Animals.